interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 wait_to_serve "http://localhost:7770" 10 || error_and_exit "\nFailed to spin up nodes.
 Check out your configuration and log files." wait_to_serve "http://localhost:8770" 10 || error_and_exit "\nFailed to spin up nodes.
 Check out your configuration and log files." wait_to_serve "http://localhost:9770" 10 || error_and_exit "\nFailed to spin up nodes.
-Check out your configuration and log files." wait_to_serve "http://localhost:3000" 10 || error_and_exit "\nFailed to spin up nodes.
-Check out your configuration and log files." wait_to_serve "http://localhost:3001" 10 || error_and_exit "\nFailed to spin up nodes.
-Check out your configuration and log files." wait_to_serve "http://localhost:3002" 10 || error_and_exit "\nFailed to spin up nodes.
-Check out your configuration and log files." wait_to_serve "http://localhost:3003" 10 || error_and_exit "\nFailed to spin up nodes.
+Check out your configuration and log files." wait_to_serve "http://localhost:3000" 10 || error_and_exit "\nFailed to spin up settlement engine.
+Check out your configuration and log files." wait_to_serve "http://localhost:3001" 10 || error_and_exit "\nFailed to spin up settlement engine.
+Check out your configuration and log files." wait_to_serve "http://localhost:3002" 10 || error_and_exit "\nFailed to spin up settlement engine.
+Check out your configuration and log files." wait_to_serve "http://localhost:3003" 10 || error_and_exit "\nFailed to spin up settlement engine.
 Check out your configuration and log files."

 printf "done\nThe Interledger.rs nodes are up and running!\n\n"
 -->